Core Team Members of The Skeleton Rep(resents)

 While the company has morphed over the years, it’s core focus has maintained and crystalized.
 The Salon Series is still the centerpiece of our developmental work, now complete with a multi-day process, starting with a reading & critical response session.
 We have also come to offer “Craft Development Readings,” which are a single-day process with no audience.
 Finally, in 2020, I, through TSR, made the commitment to compensate all artists for all their time, including development.
 Since then, we have spent at least 90% of our annual budget on stipends.

 2020 may have brought the pandemic, but TSR never stopped.
 Immediately, I set to work envisioning how we could make something that explored modern myth, got lots of artists involved, and adhered to the requirements around isolation.
 From that was born “The Great Vanishing” Parts I - III.
 A year later, that material sparked my (& TSR’s) first feature film project, “The Great Vanishing: Part IV,” which we filmed during summer 2021.
-It is currently in post-production, set to hit the festival circuit in 2022.
-In addition to adding film to our development roster, I also moved the Salon Series online, which has allowed for us to work with artists from everywhere, not just those within the reaches of the NYC transit system.
+It is currently set to hit the festival circuit in 2023.
+In addition to adding film to our development roster, I also moved the Salon Series to a mix of in-person and online events, which has allowed for us to work with artists from everywhere, not just those within the reaches of the NYC transit system.